johanmed/gn-global-traits-gemma/README.md

+# Description
-This repo is an extension of PhenoGemmaVectorDatabase repository where data has been obtained from global search in GN

-Uses files from global search on GN to create a vector database for project
+This repo is an extension of gn-traits-gemma repository where data has been obtained from global search in GN.
+It uses files from global search on GN to create a vector database for project

-Tools required
+# Requirements
 - GEMMA
 - LMDB
+- GNApi